AlexaKitsune/YipNet/README.md

 # 3. Activate the virtual environment (on Windows):
 venv\Scripts\activate

-# 4. nstall the required Python packages from the requirements.txt file:
+# 4. Install the required Python packages from the requirements.txt file:
 pip install -r requirements.txt
 ```